cuihuanw/Getting-and-Cleaning-Data-Project/CodeBook.md

 'features.txt': List of all 561 features.

 'activity_labels.txt': Links the class labels with their activity name.
+(WALKING: 1, WALKING_UPSTAIRS: 2, WALKING_DOWNSTAIRS:3, SITTING:4, STANDING:5, LAYING:6)

 'train/X_train.txt': Training set.
 7352 observations of the 561 features, for 21 of the 30 volunteers